Kaley Cuoco Kills It On The Squash Court While Flaunting Her Legs In Black Spandex

 The actress has been sharing plenty of videos and photos of herself with her sis to her timeline.
 However, most of the content seems to center around the duo working out together.

-As previously reported by The Inquisitr, Kaley and Bri were recently seen showing off of their gym-honed bods as they donned dark bathing suits for a beach trip.
+As previously reported by The Inquisitr, Kaley and Bri were also recently spotted showing off of their gym-honed bods as they donned dark bathing suits for a beach trip.